For anyone who is interested in programming a Spartan 6 FPGA directly from a Raspberry Pi’s JTAG pins.

 Along with the Python tool for building them if you desire (requires ISE to be installed).

 note: If you are using the currently released version of openocd (0.10.0 at the time of writing) make sure you are using the bitstreams from the single tap branch not the master branch.
-Obviously this may change as later versions of OpenOCD are released.
+The version downloaded from this tutorial now appears to be the master branch so use the master spi_bitstream

 You will also need to generate a .bin file rather than a .bit file to load onto the flash.
 To do so in ISE, open the process properties for “generate programming file” and select “create binary configuration file”.